chapel-lang/chapel/doc/rst/language/spec/tuples.rst

       (64, 128)

-When a tuple argument has the default argument intent, primitive types like integers are copied because their default intent is `in`.
-In the above example the intent of the formal argument ``tup`` is `ref`, and so the two integer elements of ``modTup`` are passed by reference.
+When a tuple argument has the default argument intent, primitive types like integers are copied because their default intent is ``in``.
+In the above example the intent of the formal argument ``tup`` is ``ref``, and so the two integer elements of ``modTup`` are passed by reference.
 Any modifications made to the elements of ``tup`` will be visible when ``modTup`` is written to standard output.

-A tuple argument declared with `const` intent will work similarly to one with a default intent, except that all the elements of the tuple are considered to be `const` and cannot be modified.
+A tuple argument declared with ``const`` intent will work similarly to one with a default intent, except that all the elements of the tuple are considered to be ``const`` and cannot be modified.

 .. _Tuple_Return_Behavior:

 Tuple Return Behavior
 ---------------------

-When a tuple is returned from a function with `ref` or `const ref` return intent, it must refer to some form of heavy tuple that exists outside of the current scope.
+When a tuple is returned from a function with ``ref`` or ``const ref`` return intent, it must refer to some form of value tuple that exists outside of the current scope.
 Otherwise there is a compilation error.

-Both light tuples and heavy tuples can be returned by a routine.
-Since the default return intent is to return by value, a light tuple must be converted to a heavy tuple when it is returned from a routine.
+Both referential tuples and value tuples can be returned by a routine.
+Since the default return intent is to return by value, a referential tuple must be converted to a value tuple when it is returned from a routine.

    *Example (tuple-return-behavior.chpl)*.